PrincetonUniversity/a100_workshop/a100_intro/README.md

 ![Intel GPU](https://cdn.mos.cms.futurecdn.net/eMmmDmFEGssKdpAYJ5v3fS-970-80.jpg)

-All the available Ponte Vecchio GPUs are going to build Aurora.
-Princeton will secure on for testing in 2022.
+All the available "Ponte Vecchio" GPUs are going to build Aurora.
+Princeton will secure one for testing in 2022.

 # NVIDIA GPUs for HPC